Health, Nutrition & Exercise Sciences (HNES)

 HNES 375.
 Research Methods and Design in Exercise Science.
 3 Credits.

 Understanding and application of a wide variety of research design principles and methodology in exercise science.
-Prereq: STAT 330 and Exercise Science professional majors only.
+Prereq: STAT 330 and Exercise Science majors only.

 HNES 379.
 Global Seminar.
 1-6 Credits.